gxhen/lengthVersatileRFFI/README.md

 # README

-This project builds a length-versatile and noise-robust LoRa radio frequency fingerprint identification (RFFI) system based on deep learning techiniques.
+This project builds a length-versatile and noise-robust LoRa radio frequency fingerprint identification (RFFI) system.
+The LoRa signals are collected from 10 commercial-off-the-shelf LoRa devices, with the spreading factor (SF) set to 7, 8, 9, respectively.
+The packet preamble part and device labels are provided.

 ## Citation